victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 std::cout << makeString(getSomeString());
 {{< /highlight >}}

-The problem is more than just an optimization, because there could be a non-copyable type, e.g. `std::unique_ptr`.
-Fortunately, we can use rvalue reference to catch a temporary without moving it and further move a templorary to an `std::string` constructor which steals its content without copying.
-Moreover, in C++ we have the [_universal (or forwarding) reference_](https://isocpp.org/blog/2012/11/universal-references-in-c11-scott-meyers), that will accept exactly the same reference type (l/r-value, const or non-const) as has been passed by the caller.
-That's what <abbr title="universal reference">`&&`</abbr> on the template parameter does.
-I strongly encourage the reader to take a look at the great article above.
+In addition to suboptimal performance, the previous approach does not allow non-copyable types, such as `std::unique_ptr`.
+However, by leveraging rvalue or forwarding references, we can omit unnecessary copy and avoid the requirement of copyable type.
+The `std::string` constructor can then efficiently steal its content without unnecessary copying.

+While the only option for a non-template parameter is an rvalue overload, template parameters can utilize [_universal (or forwarding) references_](https://isocpp.org/blog/2012/11/universal-references-in-c11-scott-meyers).
+In essence, a forwarding reference accepts the same reference type (lvalue, rvalue, const, or non-const) as passed by the caller.
+A forwarding reference syntax is `TemplateType&& parameter`.

+I strongly encourage looking at the great article above for additional details.

 Just in case, a quick summary and we're going to fix our templates.
 | Parameter Type | Template               | Non-Template           |